getekj/CS361-Microservices/README.md

 { "status" : "Success or Failure" }

 to indicate if the file creation was successful or not.
-If a "load" request was called then the program will send back the information in the following format
+If a "load" request was called then the program will send back the information in the following format as bytes

 { "info" : "contents of the specified txt file" }.